moneroguides/1x02-setting-up-your-own-node/script.md

 When you connect to remote nodes, it is possible for the host to obtain the following details: Your IP address, the block height from which your wallet started synchronisation, the transaction IDs you broadcast and a list of decoys.
 Depending on your own privacy concerns, this might not be ideal.
 Although this information doesn't deanonymise your address or your transaction, it may still be used in a malicious way.
 Hence it is generally recommended that you host your own node for use with your wallet.

-That being said, if you are unable to run your own node for whatever reason, don't worry.
-Just be aware that by doing so, you must place a certain level of trust in the node you connect to.
+That being said, if you are unable to run your own node for whatever reason, don't worry, you can simply connect to a remote node hosted by someone else.
+If you do so, make sure it's a node you can trust, this is very important.

 The most private way to connect to a remote node is via a hidden service, which we'll get into during other videos in this series.
 If you plan on going this route, you can skip over this video.
 Best practice is not timeless.
 There are always developments in the Monero ecosystem, all of which go toward creating a better user experience for the Monero community.